 Anyone who's come home with a pair of tired, aching feet knows how good it feels to finally get relief, either by putting them up on the couch, slipping into a pair of fluffy socks or getting a massage.
-When no one is around (or willing) to rub your feet, your next best bet is a standalone foot massager.
+But when no one is around (or willing) to rub your feet, trying one of the best foot massagers can help.

 Video of the Day

 It may seem like a luxurious appliance to have at home, but a foot massager can provide your feet with some much-needed relief — and that's anything but superfluous.

 A good foot massager can help encourage blood flow, break up knots and loosen tightened muscles along the sole of your foot.
 Through vibrating, rolling or pounding sensations, massagers create a "minor trauma" within your feet's muscles, which leads to a healing response, says James McGuire, DPM, PT, professor at the Temple University School of Podiatric Medicine.
 As a result, massagers can help alleviate your foot pain and potentially support faster recovery.

 So whether you're seeking relief after a grueling hike or a long day at work, a massaging device may be just the thing you need to add to your self-care routine.
 Here, we've highlighted some of the best foot massagers currently on the market.

 - Best Overall: Snailax Shiatsu Foot Massager ($49.99, Amazon.com)